bkleinen/bkleinen.github.io/ws2016/info1/index.md

 ## Tutorial and Lernzentrum

-If you struggle with this class, need more support with the exercises or simply don't like studying alone:
+If you struggle with this class, need more support with the exercises or simply don't like studying alone (or my lectures):
 There is a tutorial held by Alexander Becker and the [Lernzentrum Informatik](https://www.htw-berlin.de/studieninteressierte/lernzentren/lernzentrum-informatik/) that offer opportunities to practice.

-* Tutorial:  Thurdays 15:45-17:15 WH-C 576 (Alexander Becker) [Homepage](http://home.htw-berlin.de/~s0533351/informatik.html)
+* Tutorial:  Tuesdays 15:45-17:15 WH-C 537 (Alexander Becker) [Homepage](http://home.htw-berlin.de/~s0533351/termine.html)

 ## Java-Tutorials and Book